 B2B marketers will often discover that they’re getting the bulk of their conversions during the week.
 And yet, they’re still spending money over the weekends.

-Want to learn more about how to optimize your AdWords campaigns based on their hourly performance?
-See our article, “The 10 Best AdWords Scripts to Scale your PPC Accounts.”
+Want to learn more about how to optimize your Google Ads campaigns based on their hourly performance?
+See our article, “The 10 Best Google Ads Scripts to Scale your PPC Accounts.”
 It discusses two scripts that could make your time-optimization work easier.

 Are you running ads on Google’s Display Network?
 Do you know where those ads are running… exactly?